Boredom isn’t a problem, but misery is. If you fall into a cycle of repetitive drudgery, it might be time for a change.

-I recently had that chance.
-I’ve apprenticed under two amazing tattoo artists in the past, but never made a career from it because I never had the opportunity to buy my machine and supplies.
+I had that chance.
+I’ve apprenticed under two amazing tattoo artists in the past but never made a career from it because I never had the opportunity to buy my machine and supplies.
 There was always something more pressing, or I made excuses.
 I never gave myself the opportunity.

-Now, I’ve invested in myself and I’m ready to take the plunge.
+Now, I’ve invested in myself and I took the plunge.
 I didn’t want to settle for any “starting equipment” or kits.
 I wanted to buy something amazing, something that will last, and something that will push me to live up to my dreams.
-I invested in my future, and I envisioned the work that I’ll be doing with my new machine and work bench.
+I invested in my future, and I envisioned the work that I’ll be doing with my new machine and workbench.

 I put all my cards on the table.
-Now I’m cutting back my hours at my day job at a pretty rapid pace while I build a client base.
-I have a family, so I can’t quit before I’ve at least established SOME income, but, through smart saving and building my credit, I know that I could survive on the bare minimum.
+I cut back my hours at my day job at a pretty rapid pace while I built a client base.
+I have a family, so I couldn’t quit before I established SOME income, but, through smart saving and building my credit, I knew that I could survive on the bare minimum.

 I’m not scared of losing my job.
 I’m not scared about my future as a tattoo artist.
 The future is uncertain, but I’m determined, disciplined, and I’ve invested too much to turn back.

 And that’s what it takes.
 If you want a change, you have to be open to it.
 You have to put it all on the line when you see your opportunity.

 Don’t be helpless.
 Work hard, build skills, and tell yourself every day that you’re going to do.
 These daily affirmations keep you focused on your growth and won’t allow you to fall into a rut.